-In this post, we will look into the change of interest rates over the years.
-Also, we will discuss the detailed procedure of calculating PF interest rate.
+In this post, we will look at the latest PF interest rate and how it has changed over the years.
+Also, we will discuss the detailed procedure of calculating the PF interest rate.

 Change In PF Interest Rates Over Years

-The monthly PF contribution gets accumulated over time in our PF accounts and starts earning interest.
-In the section, we will see how you can calculate the monthly PF interest.
+The monthly PF contribution get accumulated, and it will also earn interest over time in your PF account.
+In the section, we will also see how you can calculate the monthly PF interest.

-Let us first know how to calculate interest on EPF contribution.
+Let us first know how to calculate interest in the EPF contribution.

 The calculation of the actual interest received depends upon the salary of an employee and also on the break-up of employer’s PF contribution.

-- Contribution by an employer -The contribution made by the employer is 12% of the basic salary of the employee.
-However, this 12% is further subdivided into:
+- Contribution by an employer The contribution made by the employer is 12% of the basic salary of the employee.
+However, this is divided into: